tave8/typing-delayer/README.md

 function callback(value, moreInfo) {
-    // <value> contains the input value after waiting the delay from when the user is done typing runComputation(value)
+    // <value> contains the input value after waiting the delay from when the user is done typing
+    // runComputation(value)

     // <moreInfo> is an object that can provide more info (for future implementations)

 }

 const typingDelayer = new TypingDelayer({
     // the input id
-    elId: "myInput",
+    inputId: "myInput",
     // reference to the callback
     onTypingStopped: callback,
-    // delay in milliseconds. in this case, waits for 2 seconds
+    // delay in milliseconds. in this case, waits for 2 seconds before firing callback
     delayMs: 2000
 });

 ```